Tax Governance Framework (“TGF”)

 • Recognise the importance of tax accountability and transparency; and

-• Are willing to commit to good tax governance practices to manage the ongoing performance and tax affairs of the company.
+• Are willing to commit to good tax governance practices.

 Building blocks of TGF